ameijin/quicketl/docs/user-guide/backends/pandas.md

 ## Chunked Processing

 For files larger than memory, Pandas can read in chunks.
-However, this is handled automatically by ETLX when possible.
+However, this is handled automatically by QuickETL when possible.
 For very large files, consider using DuckDB or Polars instead.

 ## Pandas-Specific Features

-While ETLX provides a backend-agnostic API, you can leverage Pandas features:
+While QuickETL provides a backend-agnostic API, you can leverage Pandas features:

 ### DateTime Operations